 breakfast1.png

 • GOBS Request Deadline Noon.
-Today is the last day to submit a request for GOBS funds to be approved at this Saturday’s Business Meeting for any planned, eligible event, activity, or class taking place after Saturday, September 30th and through Sunday, October 29th or later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
+Today is the last day to submit a request for GOBS funds to be approved at this Saturday’s Business Meeting for any planned, eligible event, activity, or class taking place after Saturday, September 28th and through Sunday, November 3rd or later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
+For CAM events, it’s recommended you submit the GOBS request and get it approved before submitting your event information for publication in ChiMe — so no later than today for events planned for November.
+November events need to be submitted by the 1st of October to the activities editor to be included in the November ChiMe.
+An article must be featured in the November ChiMe for GOBS-subsidized December events with an RSVP deadline in November (same 1st of October deadline but article emailed to the editor; see editorial deadline).

 googleCalendarButton